How do you measure fragrance oil for candles?

 The fragrance load of a candle correlates to the percentage of fragrance used in candle making.
 It will determine the scent throw of the candle and the maximum amount of fragrance a candle can hold without causing issues.

 Not familiar with these candle making terms?

-Brush up on all your candle terminology with our Candle Making Glossary Swipe File in the Resource Library
+Brush up on all your candle terminology with our Candle Making Glossary Swipe File and more in the Simple Living Library

 How much fragrance do you put in a candle?